 “The confidence, inspiration, and knowledge derived from this course allowed a neophyte DIYer to take this on, plus the satisfaction of ultimately restoring this 50 year-old system ~ Priceless.”

-Millions of people rely on septic systems to handle household waste water, and all these systems are an expensive time bomb waiting to explode.
-It’s not a matter of if your septic system will fail, but when the thing will stop working.
-This is true even if you have your system pumped out every 2 or 3 years.
+Millions of people rely on septic systems to handle household waste water, and without modification all these systems are expensive time bombs waiting to explode.
+It’s not a matter of if your septic system will fail, but when the thing gets clogged and backs up like mine did above.
+This is true even if you have your system pumped out every 3 to 5 years.
 No septic system works forever, or at least that’s what I used to think.
 The real issue is what do you do when you find your septic system backing up.